kut-man/Final-Project/README.md

 ```

 So this was Python GUI Login tutorial.
 I hope you have understood this very well.
 If you found it helpful then please
 share with others.
-And if you are getting any difficulty while doing this then comment your queries.
-Thanks
+Thanks for Your Time.